A weekly registry for maker-built products.

 Why makers use it

-A clearer launch window
+A clearer ship window

 A product gets a defined week instead of being buried in a fast-moving stream.